bayoehidayah/laravel-docker-setup/readme.md

 # How to use
 - docker compose up
-- docker exec -it appname-web-
+- docker exec -it {appname}-php-1 bash

 # Detail
 - nginx